Sexual abuse compensation calculator – Find out amounts you can claim?

 |Indecent assault||£1,000 - £3,300|

 We handle all sexual abuse claims on a No Win No Fee basis.
 This means that you only need to pay legal fees if your case is a success.
 If your case is unsuccessful, you won’t need to pay a penny.
-This means that anyone is able to make a compensation claim, irrespective of his or her financial situation.
+This means that anyone can make a compensation claim, irrespective of their financial situation.
 You don’t need to worry about making a large payment upfront, nor do you need to worry about having a large legal bill to fund and no compensation to fund it with.

 There are many reasons why you should choose us as your claims service for your sexual abuse claim.
-Not only do we have many years of experience, but also we have an exceptional track record to back it up.
-We have secured compensation for victims of abuse on many occasions, and it is always our aim to achieve the highest possible payout.
+We have many years of experience, but we have an exceptional track record to back it up.
+We have secured compensation for abuse victims on many occasions, and it is always our aim to achieve the highest possible payout.

-One of the main reasons why so many people choose our service is because we genuinely care about our clients, and your recovery is always our main priority.
+One of the main reasons so many people choose our service is that we genuinely care about our clients, and your recovery is always our main priority.
 We know that you are going through an exceptionally difficult period, and the last thing we want to do is put further strain and stress on your shoulders.
-This is why we will work on your compensation case in an efficient and professional manner, securing compensation as quickly and effectively as possible.
+This is why we will work on your compensation case efficiently and professionally, securing compensation as quickly and effectively as possible.
 This enables you to focus on your recovery while we concentrate on getting compensation for you.
-Despite this, if you ever need us or you have any queries, we are only ever a phone call away.
+Despite this, if you ever need us or have any queries, we are only ever a phone call away.

 This link takes you to the website for Childline, which is a service provided by NSPCC.
-Children that have been the victim of sexual abuse will be able to find help and support on this website.
+Children who have been the victim of sexual abuse will find help and support on this website.

 This takes you to the NSPCC page on preventing abuse.
 You will find information on what sexual abuse is, how you define child sex abuse, and much more.

 This link takes you to the Citizens Advice website.
-You will find information on financial compensation for child abuse, including time limits and possible outcomes with court action.
+You will find financial compensation for child abuse, including time limits and possible outcomes with court action.

 Take a look at our guide on how to claim for sex abuse.
 This includes information on sex abuse in the workplace, how to make a claim, the long-term effects of physical and psychological damage following sex abuse, and much more.

 If you want to report a rape or sexual assault, head to this link for more information on doing so.
-You will find advice on reporting the assault to the police, as well as details on steps to take when you do not want to report the incident to the police.
+You will find advice on reporting the assault to the police.
+And you will also find details on steps to take when you do not want to report the incident to the police.

-Find out the compensation amounts for a rape victim and calculate how much can be claimed in total contact us today.
+Find out the compensation amounts for a rape victim and calculate how much you could claim in total by contacting us today.